 In the case I just presented, my patient's number one complaint was depression, and she didn't experience any gastrointestinal complaints.
 I didn't overlook GI testing; it’s a staple in my practice.
 I looked at the symptom of depression and forgot that the road to the root cause often leads to the gut, even when we least suspect it.

 In retrospect, I realize that the supplements I initially ordered for my patient weren't well absorbed due to the GI tissue damage from her Giardia infection.
 She just did not progress until I ordered the GI-MAP stool test and found and cleared the Giardia infection.

 She had been sick for twelve months, but within sixty days of treating her Giardia and yeast overgrowth, her response to the other programs I'd prescribed kicked in, and her depression began to lift.

 Was the Giardia causing her depression?
 I don't think so.
 It was playing a role, however, by blocking the success of my prescribed program, and it likely played a role as an underlying cause of many of the nutrient deficits I'd found on her other lab results.

 This case was a good reminder for me; never, regardless of symptomatic expression, skip the GI-MAP test.
 Ruling in or ruling out the role the GI tract plays in creating common symptoms—from weight gain to anxiety to depression—is crucial.
 I now say that GI testing is a "standard of care" in functional medicine.

 Practicing good quality functional medicine provides emotional rewards for me and my patients.
 Also, positive outcomes generate referrals, allowing me to grow my practice, and help those in need.
-To learn more about incorporating functional medicine in your clinical practice, join me for my 1-Year Mentorship Program that educates clinicians about functional medicine and the value of functional testing.
-Discover some of what you'll learn by taking my free course before registering.
+To learn more about incorporating functional medicine in your clinical practice, join me for my 1-Year Mentorship Program (starting September 10, 2019) that educates clinicians about functional medicine and the value of functional testing.